danboberton/danboberton/README.md

 ## ⚡ About Me
 I'm a naturally curious, lifelong learner who is detail oriented, a diligent troubleshooter, and an empathetic team player.
 I _LOVE_ designing solutions to problems.
 I'm currently looking for work as a Software Engineer, in Full-Stack or Firmware development.
 Check out my [LinkedIn](https://www.linkedin.com/in/dan-butcher-foco/)!

+## 🌱 Learning
+There's so much to learn!
+This is what I'm focusing on at the moment:

+* __graphQL__, studying LinkedIn Learning graphQL courses, working on implementing in money-mate
+* __Next.js__, reading through the documentation, the official docs are great!
+* __Responsive design__, working on flexboxes and css in freecodecamp.org Responsive Web Design course
+* __React Design Patterns__, working through LinkedIn Learning course
+* __Project Management__, CIS320 at Colorado State University, studying project management fundamentals

 ## 🔭 Current Projects